13 Things That Happen to Your Body After You Lose Five Pounds

 Your Heart Will Be Healthier

-Slimming down boosts HDL cholesterol—the good-for-you kind—and lowered triglycerides (which increases your risk for heart disease), decreasing your risk for heart disease.
-In a study published in the Journal of the American Heart Association, overweight and obese women who lost weight over two years dropped their total cholesterol levels, regardless of the number of pounds dropped.
+Slimming down boosts HDL cholesterol—the good-for-you kind—and lowers triglycerides, decreasing your risk for heart disease.
+In a study published in the Journal of the American Heart Association, overweight and obese women who lost weight over a two-year period dropped their total cholesterol levels, regardless of the number of pounds dropped.

 You'll Be More Efficient